 AT-001 and AT-003.
-As of January 24, 2019, we have exclusively licensed from Columbia University a patent family that includes 3 issued patents in the United States, 25 issued patents in Europe, Japan, Canada and Australia, 2 pending applications in the United States, and a pending application in Europe that claim the composition of matter of and certain methods of use with respect to AT-001 and AT-003.
+As of April 1, 2019, we have exclusively licensed from Columbia University a patent family that includes 3 issued patents in the United States, 25 issued patents in Europe, Japan, Canada and Australia, 2 pending applications in the United States, and a pending application in Europe that claim the composition of matter of and certain methods of use with respect to AT-001 and AT-003.
 The 20-year term of the patents in this family runs through July 2031, absent any available patent term adjustments or extensions.

 AT-007.
-We have exclusively licensed a patent family from Columbia University that includes an issued composition of matter patent in the United States, a pending international patent application filed under the Patent Cooperation Treaty, or PCT, and a pending European patent application that claim the composition of matter of and certain methods of use with respect to AT-007.
-In addition, we have also filed, or intend to file before applicable deadlines, additional national phase applications in Japan, China, Canada, Australia, Russia, Brazil, India, Israel, Mexico, New Zealand, Singapore and South Africa.
+We have exclusively licensed a patent family from Columbia University that includes an issued composition of matter patent in the United States and a pending European patent application that claim the composition of matter of and certain methods of use with respect to AT-007.
+In addition, we have also filed applications in Japan, China, Canada, Australia, Russia, Brazil, India, Israel, Mexico, New Zealand, Singapore and South Africa.
 The 20-year term of patents in this family runs through June 2037, absent any available patent term adjustments or extensions.